Affordable Connectivity Program

 Under the Affordable Connectivity Program:

-• The benefit is now $30 per month.
-Under the ACP, the maximum monthly benefit is $30 per month.
+- The benefit became $30 per month.
+Under the ACP, the maximum monthly benefit was $30 per month.
 (Under the EBB, it was $50 per month.)

-• There are new ways to qualify.
-Your household may qualify for the ACP if you receive WIC benefits or if your income is at or below 200% of the federal poverty guidelines.
+- There were new ways to qualify.
+Your household may have qualified for the ACP if you receive WIC benefits or if your income is at or below 200% of the federal poverty guidelines.

-• Some households need to re-qualify.
-If you qualified for the EBB because of a substantial income loss since the pandemic started, you will need to re-qualify for the ACP.
-You should receive information from the program administrator or your internet service provider about steps you need to take.
+- Some households needed to re-qualify.
+If you qualified for the EBB because of a substantial income loss since the pandemic started, you needed to re-qualify for the ACP.
+You should have received information from the program administrator or your internet service provider about steps to take.

 If your out-of-pocket costs increased as a result of the change from the EBB to the ACP, your service provider should contact you to let you know.